chainwayxyz/clementine-cli/docs/wallet.md

 Clementine CLI provides comprehensive wallet management capabilities with strong security features.
 All wallet operations can be performed offline for maximum security.

 > [!CAUTION]
-> Don't forget to specify `--network` flag, if you plan to use a different Bitcoin
+> Don't forget to specify the `--network` flag if you plan to use a different Bitcoin
-> network, other than the mainnet: Mainnet is selected implicitly for every
+> network other than mainnet.
+Mainnet is selected implicitly for every
 > command.

 ## About Clementine Wallets